enze-chen/enze-chen.github.io/teaching.markdown

 This can take a variety of forms, such as:
     - Developing an entirely new course.
     This not only requires the most effort, but also some convincing to the department that it is necessary.
-    As we already have a lot of technical MSE courses, one course topic that particularly excites me is on [data visualization](http://www.sciencedirect.com/science/article/pii/S0264127519303065){:target="_blank"} and communication.
+    As we already have a lot of technical MSE courses, one course topic that particularly excites me is [data visualization](http://www.sciencedirect.com/science/article/pii/S0264127519303065){:target="_blank"} and communication.
     - Redesign an existing course.
-    This is one level down, but may require significant effort as it's a holistic consideration.
+    This may still require significant effort, but it's an important consideration to continually update our courses to match societal developments.
     These courses may not have been offered for quite some time, such as [MATSCI 156](https://explorecourses.stanford.edu/search?q=matsci156){:target="_blank"} (energy materials) or [MATSCI 166](https://explorecourses.stanford.edu/search?q=matsci166){:target="_blank"} (materials informatics).
     - Creating learning modules.
     Ever taken a course and wished one of the topics could be explained better?
     Maybe you encountered it again later in your career and heard a better explanation.
     Here's an opportunity to create some targeted materials that can enhance student learning, with the scope being up to you.
-    It's similar to the previous bullet, but at a smaller scale.
+    It's similar to the previous bullet, but likely at a smaller scale.
 - <span style="font-weight:500">Curriculum support</span>.
 I envision this to be slightly different from the previous section because some enhancements aren't course-specific, but rather the MSE program as a whole.
 These could include:
 	- Additional support (workshops, resources, etc.) for a particular aspect of the MSE program, such as undergraduate Honors or Research.
 	- Additional workshops and guides for a particular milestone, such as fellowship applications, the PhD qualifying exam, or primers/prerequisites for unfamiliar students.
+	- Program restructuring (e.g., course requirements and sequencing) to better align with present/future trends in the field.
+	This will involve data collection and analysis (e.g., perhaps from alumni) and I'm interested to hear your thoughts on this topic.
 - <span style="font-weight:500">Recruitment and Community</span>.
 These two things go hand in hand.
 You can't just invite someone to the dance—you gotta dance with them too.